 Our team of technical experts includes biologists and biological technicians, fisheries managers, a civil engineer and engineer tech, hydrologist, and contract specialists.
-Thanks to this team, we are able to complete our own in-house fish passage designs and provide technical assistance across a large swath of Alaska.
+Thanks to this team, we are able to complete our own in-housedesigns and provide technical assistance across a large swath of Alaska.

 What We Do